jj811208/watching-you/README.md

 |-----------|--------|---------|--------|------|-------|-------------------|----------------|
 | Supported |   70+  |   73+   |  14.1+ |  80+ |  70+  |        14.1+      |        ✔       |

-Changing build settings or adding polyfill should result in better compatibility, but for now, I think that's enough, and I don't want its bundle size to get any bigger.
+Changing the build settings or adding polyfill would have better compatibility, but for now, I think that's enough and I don't want it to get any bigger in bundle size.

 ## Contributions